Return to top

 The funding position of the scheme is clearly an important consideration.
 However, even where the funding level today is below the level for surplus release (full funding on a ‘low dependency’ basis is the minimum threshold proposed by the Government) this does not mean running on might not be feasible in the future.
 The investment strategy will need to strike the right balance between long-term growth to generate surplus, the ability to meet ongoing benefit payments, the flexibility to adapt should circumstances change and strong levels of risk mitigation (inc. climate related risk).
 The probability of re-introducing a deficit, on a sufficiently prudent basis, and not being able to meet member benefits in full in the future should be kept to a minimum – as such, maintaining a funding buffer for resilience will be important.
 Cashflow Driven Investment (CDI) strategies are ideally suited to these objectives, with ability to meet ongoing members benefits and surplus generation in a risk-controlled manner and with a high degree of certainty.

-F) Funding and Investment
+F) Funding and investment

 Trustees and sponsors should set clear investment and covenant triggers to enable or curtail surplus release.
 For example, pausing surplus release if funding falls below 105% on a Low Dependency basis or if certain corporate activity takes place/covenant metrics deteriorate.
 This could also consider contingent assets and a clearly defined funding backstop should the funding level deteriorate materially.